While its AstraZeneca covid vaccinations are suspended, Europe is confronting a third wave

 “Working with my colleagues for a full year with covid patients, having seen people in the ICU, having seen how severe this disease can be, I will take as much risk as possible,” Trilla said.

-Britain, which has administered millions of doses of AstraZeneca, said it hasn’t seen an abnormal increase in blood clots like the cluster Germany flagged.
+Britain, which has administered millions of AstraZeneca doses, said it hasn’t seen an abnormal increase in blood clots like the cluster Germany flagged.
 Many scientists are doubtful that the cases are statistically meaningful and tied to the vaccines, although they say reports of any unusual events deserve scrutiny.

 “Many people, including me, don’t think this is real,” said Paul Hunter, an infectious-disease expert at the University of East Anglia.